Errol Hertneky – District 3

-I am Errol Hertneky and I am your director from district 3.
-I have lived on the same farm since I was born.
-I graduated from Calhan High School and then from Colorado State University with a degree in Ag Business.
-I spent the next six years in the Colorado National Guard, and during that time I married my wife Bette, and our daughter, Dana, and son, Travis, were born.
+I am Errol Hertneky, your present director from district three.
+I have lived on the same farm, in district three, since I was born—and before it had electricity.
+I graduated from Calhan High School, and then from Colorado State University with a degree in Ag business.
+I spent the next six years in the Colorado National Guard, and during that time I married my wife, Bette, and our daughter Dana, and son Travis were born.

-After 20 years of chasing cows I went back to school and got an accounting degree from CU.
+After 20 years of chasing cows, I went back to school and got an accounting degree from CU.
 With my accounting degree in hand, I opened my first office in Limon over 20 years ago.
-My work experience has provided me with some insight into why some businesses do well while others must close their doors.
-I have watched co-op’s start, grow, lose focus, and then fail.
+My work experience has provided me with some insight into why some businesses do well, while others must close their doors.
+I have watched farm co-op’s start, grow, lose focus, and then fail.

-I have been on the MVEA board of directors now for two and a half years.
-I was elected following the Black Forest fire, and little did I know that would be an indication of what was to follow.
-There is a saying that, “you don’t know, what you don’t know.”
-After two years of serving on the MVEA board of directors and attending countless training courses put on by the Colorado Rural Electric Association, I have achieved my Credentialed Cooperative Director Certificate.
-The Credentialed Cooperative Director Certificate indicates that I have achieved a basic knowledge of the rural electric industry…and, what I don’t know.
-I can only hope that with knowledge will come wisdom and with wisdom will come the judgment to serve as a productive board member.
+I have been on the MVEA Board of Directors now for five and a half years.
+I have, in these past years, attended countless training courses and workshops put on by the Colorado Rural Electric Association.
+Through these programs, I have achieved my Credentialed Cooperative Director Certificate.
+The Credentialed Cooperative Director Certificate indicates that I have achieved a basic knowledge of the rural electric industry, knowledge that grows with continued education and experience.
+The knowledge gained over the last five and half years is important in my ability to serve as a productive member of the MVEA Board.